Home > Training Courses > Training Courses >

 Waste management legislation is complex and rapidly-changing; failure to comply and to manage wastes effectively can result in serious pollution and this has been recognised in the establishment of a waste crime unit within the Environment Agency.

-• Changes from the consultations on waste carriers and broker controls;
+• Proposed Changes on waste carriers and broker controls including technical competence.

-• Potential changes to a range of standard rule permits, especially those relating to biowaste treatment.
+• Changes to a range of standard rule permit and Exemptions.

 • Plastics Tax

-• Proposals on Extended Producer Responsibility and Deposit Return Schemes.
+• Overview on introduction of Extended Producer Responsibility and Modulated fees for packaging

 Who Should Attend?